-- (c) Redemption of the Covered Bonds in the event of the Bank's Bankruptcy and appointment of a Trustee - (i) In these Conditions:
+- (c) Redemption of the Covered Bonds in the event of the Bank's Bankruptcy - (i) In these Conditions:

+"Bankruptcy Event" means the announcement of the bankruptcy of the Bank (ogłoszenie upadłości) by a Polish bankruptcy court in accordance with the Polish Bankruptcy Law;

+"Bankruptcy Receiver" means the receiver (syndyk) appointed by the bankruptcy court in respect of the Separate Bankruptcy Asset Pool in accordance with the Polish Bankruptcy Law;

+"Coverage Test" means the coverage test (test równowagi pokrycia) as defined in the Polish Covered Bonds Act, performed by the Bankruptcy Receiver to determine whether the Separate Bankruptcy Asset Pool is sufficient to satisfy all of the Bank's obligations towards all holders of outstanding covered bonds issued by the Bank in full;

+"Cover Pool" means the assets which are the basis for the issuance of mortgage covered bonds by the Bank and are entered into the cover pool register (rejestr zabezpieczenia listów zastawnych) created for mortgage covered bonds;

+"Liquidity Test" means the liquidity test (test plynności) as defined in the Polish Bankruptcy Law, performed by the Bankrupcy Receiver to determine whether the Separate Bankruptcy Asset Pool is sufficient to satisfy the Bank's obligations towards holders of the outstanding covered bonds issued by the Bank in full taking into account the maturity of the outstanding covered bonds issued by the Bank extended by 12 months;

+"Partial Separate Bankruptcy Asset Pool Sale" means the sale of a portion of the assets constituting the Separate Bankruptcy Asset Pool in accordance with the Polish Bankruptcy Law;

+"Polish Accounting Act" means the Polish Act of 29 September 1994 on accounting (ustawa z dnia 29 września 1994 r. o rachunkowości);

-- "Bankruptcy Event" means the announcement of the bankruptcy of the Bank (ogłoszenie upadłości) by a Polish bankruptcy court in accordance with the Polish Bankruptcy Law; - "Bankruptcy Receiver" means the receiver (syndyk) appointed by the bankruptcy court in respect of the Separate Bankruptcy Asset Pool in accordance with the Polish Bankruptcy Law; - "Coverage Test" means the coverage test (test równowagi pokrycia) as defined in the Polish Covered Bonds Act, performed by the Bankruptcy Receiver under the supervision of the Trustee to determine whether the Separate Bankruptcy Asset Pool is sufficient to satisfy all of the Bank's obligations towards all holders of outstanding covered bonds issued by the Bank in full; - "Cover Pool" means the assets which are the basis for the issuance of mortgage covered bonds by the Bank and are entered into the cover pool register (rejestr zabezpieczenia listów zastawnych) created for mortgage covered bonds; - "Liquidity Test" means the liquidity test (test plynności) as defined in the Polish Bankruptcy Law, performed by the Bankruptcy Receiver under the supervision of the Trustee to determine whether the Separate Bankruptcy Asset Pool is sufficient to satisfy the Bank's obligations towards holders of the outstanding covered bonds issued by the Bank in full taking into account the maturity of the outstanding covered bonds issued by the Bank extended by 12 months; - "Partial Separate Bankruptcy Asset Pool Sale" means the sale of a portion of the assets constituting the Separate Bankruptcy Asset Pool in accordance with the Polish Bankruptcy Law; - "Polish Bankruptcy Law" means the Polish Act of 28 February 2003 the Bankruptcy Law (ustawa z dnia 28 lutego 2003 r.
-Prawo upadłościowe); - "Qualifying Hedging Instruments" means derivative contracts to which the Bank is a party which satisfy the conditions of the Polish Covered Bonds Act; - "Separate Bankruptcy Asset Pool" means a separate bankruptcy asset pool (osobna masa upadlości) of the Bank created on the date of the Bankruptcy Event to satisfy claims of holders of the outstanding covered bonds issued by the Bank (including the outstanding Covered Bonds) and counterparties of derivative contracts entered into the cover pool register (rejestr zabezpieczenia listów zastawnych); - "Separate Bankruptcy Asset Pool Sale" means the sale of all of the assets constituting the Separate Bankruptcy Asset Pool in accordance with the Polish Bankruptcy Law; - "Trustee" means the trustee (kurator) within the meaning of Article 443 of the Polish Bankruptcy Law; and - "Underlying Receivables" means the receivables which are the basis for the issuance of the covered bonds issued by the Bank. - (ii) Upon the occurrence of a Bankruptcy Event, the maturity date of all covered bonds issued by the Bank shall be automatically extended by 12 months (the "Extended Maturity Date"). - (iii) With respect to the Coverage Test and the Liquidity Test to be conducted by the Bankruptcy Receiver within three months of the date of the Bankruptcy Event in accordance with the Polish Covered Bonds Act: - (A) If the Coverage Test and the Liquidity Test each confirm that the Separate Bankruptcy Asset Pool is sufficient to satisfy the Bank's obligations towards holders of the outstanding covered bonds issued by the Bank in full, the Bank's obligations towards the Covered Bond Holders shall be fulfilled in accordance with these Conditions and the applicable Final Terms taking into account the Extended Maturity Date and paragraph (iv) below.
+"Polish Bankruptcy Law" means the Polish Act of 28 February 2003 Bankruptcy law (ustawa z dnia 28 lutego 2003 r.
+Prawo upadłościowe);

+"Qualifying Hedging Instruments" means hedging arrangements to which the Bank is a party which satisfy the conditions of the Polish Covered Bonds Act and the Polish Accounting Act;

+"Separate Bankruptcy Asset Pool" means a separate bankruptcy asset pool (osobna masa upadłości) of the Bank created on the date of the Bankruptcy Event to satisfy claims of holders of the outstanding covered bonds issued by the Bank (including the outstanding Covered Bonds) and counterparties to Qualifying Hedging Instruments;

+"Separate Bankruptcy Asset Pool Sale" means the sale of all of the assets constituting the Separate Bankruptcy Asset Pool in accordance with the Polish Bankruptcy Law; and

+"Underlying Receivables" means the receivables which are the basis for the issuance of the covered bonds issued by the Bank.

+(ii) Upon the occurrence of a Bankruptcy Event, the maturity date of all covered bonds issued by the Bank shall be automatically extended by 12 months (the "Extended Maturity Date").

+- (iii) With respect to the Coverage Test and the Liquidity Test to be conducted by the Bankruptcy Receiver within three months of the date of the Bankruptcy Event in accordance with the Polish Covered Bonds Act: - (A) If the Coverage Test and the Liquidity Test each confirm that the Separate Bankruptcy Asset Pool is sufficient to satisfy the Bank's obligations towards holders of the outstanding covered bonds issued by the Bank in full, the Bank's obligations towards the Covered Bond Holders shall be fulfilled in accordance with these Conditions and the applicable Final Terms taking into account the Extended Maturity Date and paragraph (iv) below.